 What comes with my room?

-Each student space is equipped with a desk, desk chair, bed, ceiling light, window treatments, closet space and drawer space.
-Basic cable and network access are also provided.
-You must provide your own phone, answering machine, wastebasket and desk lamp.
+Each student space is equipped with a desk, desk chair, bed, window treatments, closet space and drawer space.
+Basic cable and network access, including wifi access, are also provided.

 What should I bring?